hankaguila/svelte-swiper-matrix/README.md

 </style>
 ```

-- Each `Swiper` child is positioned in the next available matrix cell
+- Each `Swiper` child is positioned in the next available cell
 - In general, `Swiper` children should be fully sized containers

 > ✅ `dim` prop can actually be omitted for one-column matrices like `2x1`,
 > `3x1`, etc.

-> ⚠️ Make sure the number of Swiper children `==` the number of available matrix
+> ⚠️ Make sure the number of Swiper children `==` the number of available cells
-> cells

 - If your browser shows an `outline` around Swiper when `focus:visible` is
   triggered, remove it like this: